PietroSegato01/Human-Pose-Estimation-and-instance-level-Human-Parsing-for-Virtual-Try-On/readme2.md

-# VITONHD Virtual Try-On Project
+# Human Pose Estimation and instance-level Human Parsing for Virtual Try-On

 This repository contains the code and resources for the VITONHD-based virtual try-on pipeline, developed as a group project for the **Vision and Cognitive System** course at the University of Padova.